urbit/developers.urbit.org/content/guides/additional/strings.md

 8-bit, but others can occupy up to four bytes.
 Accounting for this variation in character size can complicate otherwise simple functions.
-Tapes, on the other hand, don't have this problem because each character is a separate item in the list, regardless of it byte-length.
+Tapes, on the other hand, don't have this problem because each character is a separate item in the list, regardless of its byte-length.
 This fact makes it much easier to process tapes in non-trivial ways with simple list functions.

 In light of this, a general rule of thumb is to use cords for simple things like